MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-enhanced.md

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

 This article describes potential security risks when the users connect to a bot, for example using the [Web Chat](~/bot-service-channel-connect-webchat.md#embed-the-web-chat-control-in-a-web-page) control.
-It also shows mitigating solutions using the [Direct Line](../bot-service-channel-directline.md) channel with **enhanced authentication** enabled.
+It shows mitigating solutions using the [Direct Line](../bot-service-channel-directline.md) channel with **enhanced authentication** enabled and secure *user ID* handling.

 ## Impersonation

-The attacker makes the bot thinks he is someone else.
-For example, in Web Chat, the attacker can impersonate someone else by **changing the user ID** of his Web Chat instance.
+Impersonation refers to the action of an attacker that makes the bot think he is someone else.
+For example, in Web Chat, the attacker can impersonate someone else by **changing the user ID** of the Web Chat instance.

 ### Impersonation mitigation